skip to content

 The process consists of speaking with a recruiter, attending parenting classes, completing background screens, filling out an application and having a home study completed.
 The steps to adoption are:

 2. Inquiry process: Our adoption recruitment specialist will get to know you and your family and answer any of your questions.
-Once you and the specialist determine it is the right time for your family to pursue adoption, you will be signed up for a training class.
+You will then be signed up for a training class.

 4. Home study: After completing your training, you will work on the adoption application packet and a child welfare case manager will conduct a home study.
 This will include visiting your home, completing background checks, collecting references and getting to know your family in-depth.